Resilience Conference 2025 | Full Agenda

 Investing in Europe’s Security

 European venture investors are stepping into a new role: shaping defence policy as well as funding startups.
-Kerry Baldwin (IQ Capital), Uwe Horstmann (Project A) and Chris Magazzeni (Lakestar) will share how they are mobilising the ecosystem in Brussels and beyond, from lobbying governments and investors to building cross-border networks.
+Kerry Baldwin (IQ Capital), Chris Magazzeni (Lakestar), and Alexander Ribbink (Keen Venture Partners) will share how they are mobilising the ecosystem in Brussels and beyond, from lobbying governments and investors to building cross-border networks.
 Expect a candid discussion on how capital and policy must align if Europe is to defend democracy and strengthen its industrial base.

 11:50 - 12:15